burcakulug/mytvguide/CONTRIBUTING.md

-# Contributing to react-boilerplate
+# Contributing to My TV Guide

-Love react-boilerplate and want to help?
+Love My TV Guide and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.